vrtkarim/MusicTag/README.md

+# Spring Boot API reading and manipulating music file metadata

-# Spring Boot api for reading and manipulating music file's metadata
+A Spring Boot REST API for reading and manipulating music file metadata with support for all major ID3 tag versions (ID3v1, ID3v2.2, ID3v2.3, ID3v2.4) and other popular audio formats.

-using this api you can upload your music file (all formats supported) and read its metadata (artist..., artwork)
-## Contributing

-Contributions are always welcome!

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## API Reference

 #### upload your music